SarangNoether/skunkworks/rct3.md

 Note that our notation for size and time estimates differs from that of the paper, in order to match existing notation elsewhere.

-To examine the size of a spend transaction, assume that `M` inputs are spend with an anonymity set of size `N`, and that `T` outputs are generated, where `T` is a power of two and currently restricted to `T <= 16`.
+To examine the size of a spend transaction, assume that `M` inputs are spent with an anonymity set of size `N`, and that `T` outputs are generated, where `T` is a power of two and currently restricted to `T <= 16`.
 Note that in most typical transactions, `M = T = 2`.
 All sizes are listed in scalar/group elements, each of which is a 32-byte representation.

 Component | Size
 --------- | ----